 Get away fast and ring the fire and rescue service

-Moorland and woodland fires continue to smoulder in north west England.
-With no sign on rain due here’s what to do if you come across a fire.
+Moorland and woodland fires continue to be a threat in certain areas of the UK.
+Here’s what to do if you come across a fire whilst on a ride.

 What to do if you spot a fire

 - Get to safety.
 Go further than you think!

 - Don’t hang around to rubberneck or Instagram the fire